stenzek/duckstation/README.md

 **If you get an error about `vcruntime140_1.dll` being missing, you will need to update your Visual C++ runtime.** You can do that from this page: https://support.microsoft.com/en-au/help/2977003/the-latest-supported-visual-c-downloads.
 Specifically, you want the x64 runtime, which can be downloaded from https://aka.ms/vs/16/release/vc_redist.x64.exe.

+The Qt frontend includes an automatic update checker.
+Builds downloaded after 2020/08/07 will automatically check for updates each time the emulator starts, this can be disabled in Settings.
+Alternatively, you can force an update check by clicking `Help->Check for Updates`.

 ### Linux

 Prebuilt binaries for 64-bit Linux distros are available for download in the AppImage format.
 However, these binaries may be incompatible with older Linux distros (e.g. Ubuntu distros earlier than 18.04.4 LTS) due to older distros not providing newer versions of the C/C++ standard libraries required by the AppImage binaries.